vkm11/Server/README.md

 # Server
-# In Angular Form you have create one folder:-
+# In Angular Form you have to create one folder:-

  folder name:-server